 Let’s do this intentional connectivity challenge together so that your summer is filled with purpose and presence, peace and productivity.
 Let’s stop using our devices to waste time on unintentional breaks and procrastination, and stop allowing them to keep us from fully enjoying and experiencing our lives.
 We don’t have to settle for a lifetime of feeling controlled by our devices.
 We can make connectivity into something better, something more intentional, and we can do it together.

-If you have a friend you’d like to join you in the challenge, use the share buttons below or tag them on social media in your own #intentionalconnectivity post.
+If you have a friend you’d like to join you in the challenge, use the share buttons on the left side of this page, or tag them on social media in your own #intentionalconnectivity post.